peterjunlin/PythonTest/README.md

 Python version: 3.9

-Py file name consists of two parts - "category_feature.py".
+Py filename consists of two parts - "category_feature.py".
 For example, "datatype_bytearray.py" is about bytearray of datatype.

 Each practice file can be executed independently.